Jkintree2/open-collective-intelligence/README.md

 * People SUBMIT evidence
 * People PROPOSE solutions
 * Issues HAVE_PROPOSED solutions
-* Evidence SUPPORTS or REFUTES issues, solutions, and other evidence
+* Evidence SUPPORTS or REFUTES issues, other evidence, and solutions
 * People APPROVE or OPPOSE solutions
 * Assemblies and juries of people DECIDE on issues.